albertogeniola/MerossIot/README.md

 the pipeline will issue on/off commands against real devices, that are dedicated 24/7 to the tests.
 Such devices have been bought by myself (with contributions received by donators).
 However, keeping such devices connected 24/7 has a cost, which I sustain happily due to the success of the library.
-Anyways, feel free to contribute via donations!
+Anyway, feel free to contribute via donations!
 </p>

 ## Changelog
+#### 0.4.4.0
+- Removed rate limiting logic/switches
+- Fixed light_rgb test failing when issuing commands to smart-humidifier led

+<details>
+    <summary>Older</summary>

 #### 0.4.3.1
 - Fixed MQTT reconnection issue

-<details>
-    <summary>Older</summary>

 #### 0.4.3.0
 - Refactored asyncio calls affected by loop parameter deprecation
 - Various `subdevice` event handling improvements and bugfixes